 On December 17, 1990, the board of SDG&E adopted a Retirement Plan for Directors applicable to directors serving on the board of SDG&E on or after such date.
 This Retirement Plan also applies to directors of Enova.
-If a director has at least five years of total board service, then, beginning in the calendar quarter following the later of the director's retirement from the board or attaining age 65, the director (or a surviving spouse) will receive during each subsequent 12-month period, a benefit amount equal to the director's annual retainer (currently \$30,000) plus meeting fees, committee chair fees, and the cash value of any stock grant paid to the director during the prior calendar year for a benefit period equal to the number of years of the director's total service on the board.
-Directors currently do not receive meeting or committee chair fees.
+If a director has at least five years of total board service and retires or resigns from the board in good standing, then beginning on the first day of the calendar quarter following the later of the director's retirement from the board or attaining age 65, or, if the director dies leaving a surviving spouse before retiring from the board, beginning on the first day of the calendar quarter following the later of the date of the director's death or the 65th anniversary of his or her birth, the director (or a surviving spouse) will receive during each subsequent 12-month period, a benefit amount equal to the director's annual cash compensation, including the director's annual retainer plus ten times the per-meeting fee, in effect at the time of retirement, resignation or death.
+These benefits shall be paid quarterly in advance in four equal payments for a benefit period equal to the number of years of the director's total service on the board.
 The benefit will end upon the completion of the benefit period or the death of the later to die of the director and a surviving spouse, whichever occurs first.
-In computing the benefit period, periods of service as an employee director shall be disregarded, and concurrent service on the board of SDG&E and Enova will not result in doublecounting of years of service.
+In computing the benefit period, periods of service as an employee director shall be disregarded, and concurrent service on the boards of SDG&E and Enova will not result in double-counting of years of service.